axch/integer-sequences/README.md

 fairly easy to port to other Scheme systems, provided they offer a macro facility with controlled non-hygiene.

+Bugs
+====

+The Aliquot sequences of some integers, the smallest of which is 276, have not been fully computed, and are not known not to grow without bound.
+It is therefore not actually known whether 276 (or other such integers) is aspiring or not.
+Integer Sequences uses a heuristic to guess whether an Aliquot sequence appears to be growing without bound and reports "not aspiring" if so.
+This is arguably a bug.

 Unimplemented Features
 ======================